Eusipco 2025

 Mauro Barni is full professor at the University of Siena, where he funded the Visual Information Processing and Protection group (VIPP).
 Throughout his career he has been studying the application of image and signal processing for security applications.
 His current research interests include multimedia forensics, adversarial machine learning and DNN watermarking.
 He published about 350 papers in international journals and conference proceedings.
 He participated to several projects funded by the Italian Ministry of University and Research, the European Commission, DARPA and AFRL on diverse topics, including digital watermarking, information security, signal processing in the encrypted domain, multimedia forensics, machine learning and AI security.
 He has been the Editor in Chief of the IEEE Transactions on Information Forensics and Security for the years 2015-2017.
 He was the funding editor of the EURASIP Journal on Information Security.
 He has been the chairman of the IEEE Information Forensic and Security Technical Committee (IFS-TC).
 He was the technical program chair of ICASSP 2014.
 He was appointed DL of the IEEE SPS for the years 2013-2014.
 He is the recipient of the Individual Technical Achievement Award of EURASIP for 2016.
 He is a fellow member of the IEEE, EURASIP and the AAIA.

-AI for Industrial Applications: Hope, Hype, or Danger?
+AI for Industrial Applications: Hope, Hype, or Risk ?

 Abstract